pfisters/StereoCalibrationData/README.md

 python ./analyse_results.py
 ```

-You can specify the log file to analyse either in the command line or by changing the flags in the beginning of the file.
+You can specify the log folder to analyse either in the command line or by changing the flags in the beginning of the file.
 Make sure to specify, whether the log you analyse is a synthetic data set or a field data set.
 The class analyses a synthetic data set by default.